 - Corporate farming

 TRACK 26 Agriculture Extension: Farmer education about the knowledge of agricultural practices and its implementation in science and technology is the basic concept of agriculture extension.
 Educators from various disciplines, including agriculture, agricultural marketing, health, and business studies come together to make farmers aware of the new trends of farming through numerous modes of communication and learning.

 - Extension education

 - Extension services

 - Sustainable intensification

-TRACK 27 Water Management: Good water management of dams and levees reduces the risk of harm due to flooding.
-Water management is thus the control and movement of water resources to minimize damage to life and property.
+TRACK 27 Water Management: Well managed dams and levees reduce the risk of harm during flooding.
+Water management is thus the controlled movement of water in the resources to minimize damage to life and property.
 Another objective is to maximize efficient beneficial use of the same.
 Irrigation water management systems are the best for use of limited water supplies for agriculture.